thcasey3/lrengine/docs/source/auto_examples/zip_folders.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 34-35

-Loop over the names of the frame and create zip files from the corresponding directories,
+Scan through the names of the folders collected in the frame and create zip files of the contents,

 ..
 GENERATED FROM PYTHON SOURCE LINES 35-39